Fire Down Below (1997 film): Production

+In December 1993, it was reported that Jon Peters contract with Columbia was set to expire at the end of 1994 while Peters former partner Peter Guber signed a five-year contract to become chairman of Sony Pictures Entertainment with speculation that Peters' development slate would be taken elsewhere including Fire Down Below for which Seagal had a pay or play deal.
+In March 1994, it was reported that Jon Peters would be returning to Warner Bros. where he would also move Fire Down Below from Columbia.

 The film was shot on location in and around Kentucky; parts of the "truck chase scene" were shot at Natural Bridge State Resort Park.
 Some of the opening scenes were filmed at Cumberland Falls State Resort Park.
 The cave scenes were filmed in the Great Saltpetre Cave.
 This was the third, and final time that Kane Hodder worked with Steven Seagal as a stuntman.

 Seagal liked the film in part because it was "kind of an environmental movie."
 He also enjoyed working with Marg Helgenberger.
 "While I don't think she's a physical, spectacular, drop dead gorgeous woman, at the same time she's a spectacular actress," said Seagal.
 "Her performance was wonderful."

+Release

+Fire Down Below was theatrically released in the United States on September 5, 1997.
+A home video release followed on January 6, 1998.

+While Fire Down Below opened to $6.1 million at the #1 spot during its opening weekend, it was during a weekend described as "lackluster" and was only slightly above G.I.
+Jane at second place with $5.3 million which had held the top stop for the past two weeks.

 Reception

 Box office

 Fire Down Below was released on September 5, 1997.
 It grossed $6 million on its opening weekend in the United States and Canada and went on to gross $16.2 million plus $8.3 million internationally for a worldwide total of $24.5 million.